AndrewSRea/My_Learning_Port/Bootstrap/Utilities/Interactions/README.md

 <p><a href="#" class="pe-auto">This link</a> can be clicked (this is default behavior).</p>
 <p class="pe-none"><a href="#" tabindex="-1" aria-disabled="true">This link</a> cannot be clicked because the <code>pointer-events</code> property is inherited from its parent.
 However, <a href="#" class="pe-auto">this link</a> has a <code>pe-auto</code> class and can be clicked.</p>
 ```
+(And this code example can also be found in my accompanying [interactions-examples-1.html](https://github.com/AndrewSRea/My_Learning_Port/blob/main/Bootstrap/Utilities/Interactions/interactions-examples-1.html) file.)

 <hr>